 - Mobile Apps

 Family1st GPS tracker provides Android/iOS apps that can be downloaded and used on mobile or tablet.
-Its tracking platform has a range of essential functions, including real-time tracking, travel history, geofencing, and current location update.
+Its tracking platform has a range of essential functions, including real-time tracking, travel history, and geofencing.

 - 4G Cellular Technology

 4G technology offers higher data speed and wider network coverage.
-The device’s 4G coverage enables it to deliver rapid updates across all of North America: This tracking system operates throughout the United States, Puerto Rico, the U.S. Virgin Islands, Canada, and Mexico.
+The device’s 4G coverage enables it to deliver rapid updates across all of the United States.

 - Strong battery life

-The Family1st GPS device has the best in class battery life, which works for two weeks with continuous updates and lasts for six weeks in sleep mode.
+The Family1st GPS device has the best in class battery life, which works for two weeks.

 Due to its dimensions, it is not practically possible to park boats as parking your car.
 Even when docked in a marina, boat owners constantly live in terror of having their vessel stolen.
 Use a variety of locks on your boat and trailer to keep your vessel secure.
 Make use of GPS and tracking apps.
 Never leave the keys or valuables inside your boat unattended.
 These are simple yet effective measures that will act as a deterrent to thieves looking to steal your valuable boat.